hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateLinkGenerateRequest.rst

 5. **`test_getapiname_invalid_input`:** Checks the function does not raise errors with invalid input in the constructor (important in this case).
 This prevents unexpected failures.

-6. **`test_set_attributes`:** Demonstrates how to test the assignment of instance attributes, crucial for ensuring that the class can correctly store and retrieve data.
+6. **`test_set_attributes`:** DemonStartes how to test the assignment of instance attributes, crucial for ensuring that the class can correctly store and retrieve data.

 7. **Comments:** Comments are added to explain the purpose of each test function.